OfficeDev/Office-IT-Pro-Deployment-Scripts/README.md

 Script to modify the Configuration.xml file to configure installation options for Click-to-Run for Office 365 products.

 [README](https://github.com/OfficeDev/Office-IT-Pro-Deployment-Scripts/blob/master/Edit-OfficeConfigurationFile/README_Edit-OfficeConfigurationFile.md)

+You can also use the web page that was built to provide a more user friendly interface.
+You can find that here: [XML Editor](http://officedev.github.io/Office-IT-Pro-Deployment-Scripts/XmlEditor.html)

 ### Setup-SCCMOfficeUpdates
 Configures System Center Configuration Manager (SCCM) to configure Office Click-To-Run clients to use their closest Distribution Point (DP) for Office Updates.